MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/enhanced-teams-experience.md

 | Video quality alerts|Yes, you can add or remove users.| [Alerts for in-progress meeting video quality issues](/MicrosoftTeams/alerts/alerts-in-progress-meeting-video) | No end-user control |
 | Watermarks | Yes | [Require a watermark for meetings](watermark-meeting-content-video.md) | [Watermarks for meetings](https://support.microsoft.com/office/watermark-for-teams-meetings-a9166432-f429-4a19-9a72-c9e8fdf4f589)|

-## Personalized experiences
+## Personalized meetings

 Teams Premium provides more ways to personalize your Teams meeting experiences with the following key features:

-- **Custom meeting backgrounds for organizations** - Create and define custom meeting backgrounds that your can use during meetings and events.
+- **Custom meeting backgrounds for organizations** - Create and define custom meeting backgrounds that your users can use during meetings and events.

-- **Custom together mode scenes for organizations** - Custom Together Mode creates an immersive and engaging environment by digitally combining participants into a single virtual scene.
-Customize, create, or accept together mode scenes for your users' meetings.
+- **Custom together mode scenes for organizations** -Customize, create, or accept together mode scenes to digitally combine participants into a single virtual scene.

 - **Meeting templates** - Control meeting settings that the meeting organizer normally controls.
 With templates, you can create consistent meeting experiences in your organization and help enforce compliance requirements and business rules.

-- **Meeting themes** - Extend your organization's visual identity across the meeting experience.
-Set up and create meeting themes for various business units and departments within a single tenant.
+- **Meeting themes** - Set up and create meeting themes for various business units and departments within a single tenant.

 - **Real Time Messaging Protocol (RTMP)-In** - Organizers can produce their Teams meetings directly from an external hardware or software-based encoder.